Meet our Board of Trustees

 PATRON

-Prof Drinkwater was one of the founders and former Chair of Ways to Wellness.
-He was part of the team that oversaw its successful merger with Blue Stone Collaborative in 2022.
-He is passionate about addressing health inequalities through a focus on the social determinants of health rather than on improved access to health services.
-This runs in parallel with a focus on the need to demonstrate the impact of these approaches in order to sustain new ways of working.
+Founder and former chair at Ways to Wellness, Professor Drinkwater was part of the team overseeing its successful merger with Blue Stone Collaborative in 2022.
+Passionate about addressing health inequalities by focusing on the social determinants of health rather than access to services, he also believes in using evidence to demonstrate impact and sustain new ways of working.

 • Middle aged man with dark hair, wearing a dark blue shirt